Across the river bridge past the South American habitats, you'll discover the center of the African savanna.

-You'll be safer to keep your head up, though.
-It's hard to miss that carcass of a dead impala in the treetops.
+- Look up!
+It's hard to miss that carcass of a dead impala in the treetops near the red river hogs.
 It was probably dragged up there by a leopard, one of the only African hunters strong enough to stash its kill in a tree where it's safe from other predators.

 Find out what's around the next bend in Africa Nile.